isabella232/wasm-python/README.md

 ## Build from source

-This will download and build Python  from source, and copy the results into `dist/` , assuming you have [installed the emscripten toolchain](https://emscripten.org/docs/getting_started/downloads.html):
+This will download and build Python  from source, and copy the resulting WebAssembly build into `dist/` , assuming you have [installed the emscripten toolchain](https://emscripten.org/docs/getting_started/downloads.html).

 ```sh
 $ ./build.sh